List of Park ships: Cypress Hills Park

 was a Victory tanker built by Victoria Machinery Depot Co.
 Ltd. She was completed on 22 February 1944.
 Built for Park Steamship Co., Montreal, she was operated under the management of Imperial Oil Co.
 Renaming to La Mede proposed in 1946.
 Sold that year to Jorgen P. Jensen, Hisøy, Norway and renamed Gundine.
 Suffered an onboard explosion at Port of Spain, Trinidad on 2 June 1952 in which five people were killed.
 Sold in 1954 to Sterling Shipping Co.
 Ltd., London and renamed Sterling Venture.
 Converted to a cargo ship in 1955.
 Sold in 1956 Alcyone Shipping Co., London and renamed Alcyone Angel.
-Sold in 1958 to Nolido Compania de Navigaton SA, Panama and renamed Fidelity.
+Sold in 1958 to Nolido Cia de Nav SA, Monrovia and renamed Fidelity.
 Operated under the management of Marcou & Sons (Shipbrokers) Ltd. Sold in 1960 to Compania Beta de Vapores S.A., Piraeus and renamed Betaluna.
 Sold in 1968 to Thakur Shipping Co., Bombay and renamed Varuna Duti.
 Scrapped at Bombay in 1971.